 However if you were to believe wageindicator.org you would think all is well in Peru and everyone who makes $256 a month is doing just fine.

 So What Is Peru's Minimum Wage in 2020

 The actual name for the Peruvian money is called the “Sol”, but often referred to as “un Solcito”.
 The name was officially changed in 2015.
-Currently, the Peruvian minimum wage is S/930 (AKA PEN).
-Today’s (November 2, 2020) exchange rate would be roughly $256 per month.
+Currently, the Peruvian minimum wage is S/1025 (AKA PEN).
+Today’s (June 10, 2022) exchange rate would be roughly $272 per month.

-And while the “cost of living” here is cheaper (in my opinion).
-A $250 a month paycheck isn’t near enough to live.
-In fact I did an interview with International Living about 3 years ago, although the interview was published recently.
+A $272 a month paycheck isn’t near enough to live.
+In fact I did an interview with International Living about 5 years ago now, although the interview was published about years ago.
 During the interview, I mentioned finding a decent apartment would run around $240 a month in a more humble part of Lima.